worktheclock/replit.github.io/tutorials/29-paid-content-site.md

         return "Access denied."
 ```

-If the current user owns this PDF or it's not paywalled, we use Flask's [`send_from_directory`](https://flask.palletsprojects.com/en/2.0.x/api/#flask.send_from_directory) to allow them to download it.
+If the current user owns this PDF, or it's not paywalled, we use Flask's [`send_from_directory`](https://flask.palletsprojects.com/en/2.0.x/api/#flask.send_from_directory) to allow them to download it.
 Otherwise, we return an error message.

 ## Creating the application frontend